charliecalvert/CloudNotes/Assignments/GoogleDriveAndFoldersPart02.md

 3. Name the Document BulletPoints.
 4. Create two folders called Folder01 and Folder02.
 5. The document should go in these folders: **GoogleDriveAndFoldersPart02** and **GoogleDriveAndFoldersPart02/Folder01**.
 6. You should already have at least three images in your shared folder (2016-prog270-lastname).
-If you do not have them, create them and put them anyplace else but in **GoogleDriveAndFoldersPartII**.
+If you do not have them, create them and put them anyplace else but in **GoogleDriveAndFoldersPart02**.
 7. In Folder02 create links (Shift+Z) to at least three images.
 The images will be somewhere else in shared folders, the links in Folder02.

 ```